deanrad/rxfx-devto/markdown_files/how-an-interview-convinced-me-to-use-an-event-bus-for-rxjs-in-react-396l.md

 I said - Ok, now what is this library doing?

-_"Have you used Redux Saga, createAsyncThunk, or other async middleware? 𝗥𝘅𝑓𝑥 is a drop-in replacement, at less than half the bundle size.
+_"Have you used Redux Saga, createAsyncThunk, or other async middleware?
+RxFx is a drop-in replacement, at less than half the bundle size.
 The bus receives events, which the service will put onto the bus as the effect starts, provides data, etc."_

 I knew Redux Saga.
 I said "The `fetchRandomGif` function - it's not written as a generator function or a saga, it just returns a Promise.
 Is that going to be compatible with your bus?"